MikielAgutu/typ-site/src/docs/getting-started.md

   "pageSize": "A5",
   "pageMargin": "70pt 60pt 70pt",
   "textLineHeight": "200%",
-  "fontSize": "24pt",
+  "fontSize": "12pt",
-  "generateTableOfContents": true,
+  "generateTableOfContents": true
-  "pdfTkPath": "C:\\Programs\\bin\\pdftk.exe"
 }
 ```
-Finally, run Typ from the command line.
-Open a command line terminal and run `typ typeset`.
+Finally, it's time to run Typ.
+Open a command line terminal and navigate to your Project folder.

+Run `typ typeset` from the command line.

 Your ready-to-print PDF will be created and placed in the Project directory.
 See [Command Line](./usage/command-line.md) for more information.

+### Add cover images

+Typ supports front and back cover images.

+Download the two sample images [`front-cover.png`](./front-cover.png) and [`back-cover.png`](./back-cover.png).

+Place these two files in your Project folder.

+Run `typ typeset` again.
+Typ will automatically pick up the cover images and add them to your book.

 That's it!
 You're now ready to begin creating books.